 Vision and Values

-I also believe most therapy ultimately involves helping people discover more about who they really are.
+I believe most therapy ultimately involves helping people discover more about who they really are.
 One of my favourite quotes:

 ‘It is better to know who we really are,

 And then to accept and face up to it

 I believe it is by finding the courage to face and not avoid sometimes painful truths that we become able to live more fulfilled and joyful lives.
 It is the truth which sets us free.